Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     return number_of_received_letters
 ```

-By defining this function in our script and then updating the Letter Model in the following way, we can finally collect data.
+By defining this function in our script and then updating the `LetterModel` in the following way, we can finally collect data:

 ```python